Niharika3313/user-funnel-dropoff-analysis/README.md

 ## Recommendation

-The largest drop-off occurs between the **Signup Started** and **Details Filled** stages, indicating users may be experiencing friction while completing the details form.
-Reviewing the page for unnecessary mandatory fields, validation errors, or usability issues could improve completion rates and increase overall conversions.
+The biggest drop-off occurs between signup and details filled stage.
+This indicates users may be encountering friction while completing details form.
+Simplifying the form, reducing mandatory fields and enabling autofill could improve completions rates and improve overall conversions.

 ---